olvmky/azure-project-one/README.md

 - Sonar Analysis Report
 - Docker build and push
 - deploy to Kubernetes

-With access to Granfana with Loki & Prometheus
+Has access to Granfana with Loki & Prometheus